ammarhakim/gkyl-doc/source/processes/design-code.rst

 proposed feature or change is complete (and its final design approved, as required), then you may open a Pull Request to merge the ``<featurename>-production`` branch into ``main``.
-Your Pull Request should describe the code changes that you have made, **and the test coverage that you have added in order to validate these changes**. [*]_
+Your Pull Request should describe the code changes that you have made, **and the test coverage that you have added in order to test these changes**. [*]_

 As with design reviews, every Pull Request must have (at least) two reviewers: one designated domain expert, plus one designated member of the core Gkeyll architecture team, and preferably these reviewers should be the same as the reviewers who performed the initial design review.
 Both reviewers need to have approved the Pull Request before it will be merged, and the final decision to merge will rest with the designated member of the core Gkeyll architecture team for that Pull Request.
+PRs merges may be delayed if concerns are raised by other members of the Gkeyll architecture team.

 Particular attention will be paid by both reviewers to the quality of *tests* (both unit and regression) in the Pull Request.
 Specifically, they will be attempting to determine: